-Inflation Rate in Moldova averaged 6.56 percent from 2007 until 2019, reaching an all time high of 16.90 percent in May of 2008 and a record low of -2.30 percent in September of 2009.
+Inflation Rate in Moldova averaged 6.19 percent from 2007 until 2021, reaching an all time high of 16.90 percent in May of 2008 and a record low of -2.30 percent in September of 2009.
 This page provides - Moldova Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Moldova Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Inflation Rate in Moldova is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Moldova Inflation Rate is projected to trend around 5.50 percent in 2022, according to our econometric models.